caleb531/youversion-suggest-chrome/README.md

-# YouVersion Suggest for Chrome
+# YouVersion Bible Suggest for Chrome

 _Copyright 2017 Caleb Evans_
 _Released under the MIT license_

-YouVersion Suggest for Chrome is a Chrome extension that lets you search the Bible via YouVersion, easily jumping to a particular chapter/verse, or searching by content keyword.
+YouVersion Bible Suggest for Chrome is a Chrome extension that lets you search the Bible via YouVersion, easily jumping to a particular chapter/verse, or searching by content keyword.